bmd-lab/academic-kickstart/content/zh/featured/article/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "*Chemistry of Materials*, 2018, 30 (21), 7521"
+publication = "*Journal of Physical Chemistry Letters*, 2020, 11 19, 8264"
 publication_short = ""

 # Abstract.
-abstract = "在本文中，我们提出了在所有已知的无机材料中进行大规模，高通量计算搜索的结果。分析密度泛函理论的数据库得出的关于60,000多种化合物的信息，我们确定了65个新的候选候选物，并回收了4个已知的候选物。我们将报告所有这些候选物，并讨论导致电子形成的结构和化学因素。在这些候选物中，我们的工作确定了第一个部分填充的3d过渡金属含Ba3CrN3和Sr3CrN3的电子，这是与常规化学相悖的意外发现。"
+abstract = "In this paper, we data-mine more than 168,000 crystallographic reports to find an optimal allocation of charges for each element.
+In doing so, we uncover discrepancies between textbook chemistry and reported charge states observed in materials.
+We go on to show how the oxidation states we recommend can significantly facilitate materials discovery and the heuristic design of novel inorganic compounds."

 # Summary.
 An optional shortened abstract.
-summary = "通过分析包含60,000多种化合物的数据库，我们确定了65个新的候选候选物，并回收了4个已知的候选物。"
+summary = "Analyzing a database of more than 60 000 compounds, we identify 65 new electride candidates and recover 4 already known."

 # Digital Object Identifier (DOI)
-doi = "10.1021/acs.chemmater.8b02526"
+doi = "10.1021/acs.jpclett.0c02072"

 # Is this a featured publication? (true/false)
 featured = true